 For more than 35 years, the Depression and Bipolar Support Alliance has been a place for adults living with depression and bipolar disorder to share support and understanding.

-Now, DBSA is launching a pilot program to make that same support and understanding available to teenagers.
+This fall, DBSA launched a pilot program to make that same support and understanding available to teenagers.
+The teen support group pilot is on pause until further notice.

 According to the Centers for Disease Control and Prevention, more than one in three high school students had experienced persistent feelings of sadness or hopelessness in 2019, and approximately one in six youth reported making a suicide plan in the past year.